documentationfor yFiles for HTML 3.0.0.1

 Event Occurs when …

-• The ItemSelectionChanged event is also dispatched upon programmatic selection changes.
+• The item-added and item-removed events are also dispatched upon programmatic selection changes.

-• For each affected item one ItemSelectionChanged event is dispatched, even if the changes happen in one method call or upon one single interaction.
+• For each affected item, one item-added or item-removed event is dispatched, even if the changes happen in one method call or during a single interaction.

-• For user interaction driven changes, all ItemSelectionChanged events are dispatched in between a MultiSelectionStarted and a MultiSelectionFinished event.
+• For user interaction driven changes, all item-added and item-removed events are dispatched between a multi-selection-started and a multi-selection-finished event.

-You can make further click selection customizations by modifying the click or touch handling as discussed in sections Customizing Mouse Clicks and Customizing Touch Gestures.
+You can further customize click selection by modifying the click handling as discussed in section Customizing Pointer Handling.

-The highlighting visualization of selected elements themselves can be customized as described in section Styling Selection, Focus, and Highlight.
+You can customize the visual indications of selected elements as described in section Styling Selection, Focus, and Highlight.

 Marquee selection